 DRAFT 1:

-3.49 out of 5 is where Indonesia’s digital literacy rate lies according to Indonesia’s Ministry of Communication and Information Technology.
-It wasn’t until my grandma lost IDR10 million just because she clicked on a link from a text message she got, then, I realized how much my country’s digital literacy rate can be improved.
+3.49 out of 5 is Indonesia’s digital literacy rate according to Indonesia’s Ministry of Communication and Information Technology.
+It wasn’t until my grandma lost IDR10 million from clicking a link on a text message that I realized how much that rate can be improved.

 The need for digital literacy became apparent when the COVID pandemic hit.
-Underage children were behaving unethically on social media platforms, kids didn’t know how to utilize basic cloud services for online school, and people became more exposed to hoaxes.
-Witnessing this alarming need for digital education inspired me to take action.
+Underage children were behaving unethically on social media platforms, students didn’t know how to utilize basic cloud services for online school, and people became more exposed to hoaxes.
+Witnessing this alarming need inspired me to take action.
 I came across Gendigital Academy’s (GenD) open recruitment on my friend’s Instagram story.
-Right then, I know that I’ve found a solution to my desire.
-Joining an organization that focuses on giving a chance for unprivileged children to discover the frontiers of technology in this digital era.
+Right then, I knew I found a solution to my desire: joining an organization that gives a chance to underprivileged children to discover the frontiers of technology.

-Together with my peers in GenD, we curated technology-related topics for the underprivileged kids that we mentored.
-Being assigned 3 eager kids, Shella, Ilma, and Syirla, my relationship with the kids grew deeper.
-I became more and more passionate and ended up doing things I wouldn’t do like talking in front of a camera.
-The joy I felt watching them grow from someone who knows nothing about Python up ‘till they were able to code a simple calculator, is what makes me enjoy what I do.
-The kids did not only experience growth in their skills and knowledge, but also in their love and eagerness to learn.
+At GenD, we curated technology-related topics for underprivileged kids that we mentored: Shella, Ilma, and Syirla.
 At first, I had to constantly check up on them to see how they’re doing with the topic.
-I showed them that I’m also here as their friend and that it’s okay to not understand everything the first time.
+I showed them that I was also there as their friend and that it’s okay to not understand everything the first time.
 As time passed by, they started texting me for questions and help regarding the topic.

+As my relationship with the kids grew deeper, I became more and more passionate, even doing things I wouldn’t do, like talking in front of a camera.
+Watching them grow from knowing nothing about Python to coding a simple calculator was what gave me joy.
+The kids did not only experience growth in their skills and knowledge, but also in their love and eagerness to learn.

-Although the GenD team received a MURI (Indonesian Museum World Record) award for implementing the largest digital literacy training for over 4000 kids all over Indonesia through zoom, I felt like the weekly Saturday tutoring created more impact for the kids.
-I was able to pay attention to each of my kids’ strengths and weaknesses.
+The GenD team received a MURI (Indonesian Museum World Record) award for implementing the largest digital literacy training for over 4000 kids all over Indonesia through Zoom.
+Even so, I felt like the weekly Saturday tutoring created more impact for the kids.
+I was able to pay attention to each of their strengths and weaknesses.
 Not only that, I was also able to watch them grow as an individual and no award can ever replace that.